Glissando/Ruby-AStar/README.md

 RPGMAKER_VX_ACE_AStar_implementation
 ====================================

-A simple script for implementing A* pathfinding in RPG maker
+A simple script for implementing A* pathfinding in RPG maker.